 Mara, who previously served as police chief in Manchester and Portsmouth, mentioned more people seeking treatment through the state’s Doorway opioid response system, launched last January, and other initiatives, including the distribution of naloxone kits.

 “The Doorway is getting people into the system and as we keep on building capacity for that system we believe we are going to have a bigger effect on the number next year as well,” Mara said.

-Post expires and will no longer be available at 7:42 pm on Wednesday January 13th, 2021Tags: Opioid Crisis overdose
+This post expires and will no longer be available at 7:42 pm on Wednesday, January 13th, 2021Tags: Opioid Crisis Overdose